nvidia-holoscan/holohub/tutorials/holoscan-playground-on-aws/README.md

 https://github.com/jin-nvidia/holohub/assets/60405124/57c76bed-ca16-458b-8740-1e4351ca63f7

-If you run into display issues, first ensure that `-X` is added to the ssh command and the machine you’re ssh’ing from has X11 forwarding enabled.
+If you run into display issues, ensure the machine you’re ssh’ing from has X11 forwarding enabled.
+Please see the [Troubleshooting](#troubleshooting) section.
-Hint: on Windows, try using MobaXTerm to establish a SSH connection with X11 forwarding enabled.

 ### In a Docker Container On EC2 Instance